 Poems by Alex Averbuch, Borys Humenyuk, Oksana Lutsyshyna, and Lyuba Yakimchuk, In the Hour of War: Poems from Ukraine.
 Edited by Carolyn Forché and Ilya Kaminsky.
 Boston: Arrowsmith Press, 2023.

 Alex Averbuch, “I Forgave Myself,” “In the Year 1922,” “Where Are You My Hetman,” and “Why Spurn Victory, God?”, Copper Nickel, Fall 2023.

 Lyuba Yakimchuk, “The Making of Tenderness,” Words Without Borders, October 25, 2022.

-Alex Averbuch, "Trees Are Budding With War," "When You Finally Make It," and "How Do You Return To a Town Which Does Not Exist," The Manhattan Review, Volume 20 #2, Fall 2022 [Pushcart-nominated].
+Alex Averbuch, “Trees Are Budding with War,” “When You Finally Make It,” and “How Do You Return to a Town Which Does Not Exist,” The Manhattan Review 20.2, Fall 2022 (Pushcart-nominated).